awsdocs/amazon-kendra-developer-guide/doc_source/API_DataSourceSyncJob.md

 Required: No

  ** StartTime **   <a name="Kendra-Type-DataSourceSyncJob-StartTime"></a>
-The UNIX datetime that the synchronization job started\.
+The Unix timestamp when the synchronization job started\.
 Type: Timestamp
 Required: No